Password spray investigation

 Let’s understand a few password spray attack techniques before proceeding with the investigation.

-Password compromise: An attacker has successfully guessed the user’s password but has not been able to access the account due to other controls such as multi-factor authentication (MFA).
+Password compromise: An attacker guessed the user's password but hasn't been able to access the account due to other controls such as multifactor authentication (MFA).

-Account compromise: An attacker has successfully guessed the user’s password and has successfully gained access to the account.
+Account compromise: An attacker guessed the user's password and gained access to the account.

 Environment discovery